google/WebFundamentals/src/content/en/android/trusted-web-activity/integration-guide/index.md

 Leave the remaining checkboxes unchecked, as we will not be using Instant Apps or AndroidX artifacts, and click _Finish_.

-## Get the TWA Support Library {: #get-support-lib }
+## Get the Trusted Web Activity Support Library {: #get-support-lib }

-To setup the TWA library in the project you will need to edit the Application build file.
+To setup the Trusted Web Activity library in the project you will need to edit the Application build file.
 Look for the _Gradle Scripts_ section in the _Project Navigator_.
 There are two files called `build.gradle`, which may be a bit confusing and the descriptions in parenthesis help identifying the correct one.